GabrielMoreau/uvmat-doc/help/README.md

 ## 14 - Appendix: overview of the package functions

-Note:these functions are listed in the function _check_files.m_ launched when the GUI *uvmat* is opened.
+Note:these functions are listed in the function `check_files.m` launched when the GUI **uvmat** is opened.

 ### Master GUI

-- 'uvmat';...% master function for file scanning and visualisation of 2D fields.
+- **uvmat**: master function for file scanning and visualisation of 2D fields.

 ### Other GUIs(function .m and associated figure .fig)

-- 'browse_data';...% function, associated with the GUI 'browse_data.fig' for scanning directories in a project/campaign
+- **browse_data**: function, associated with the GUI **browse_data.fig** for scanning directories in a project/campaign
-- 'civ';... %function associated with the interface 'civ.fig' for the Fortran package CivX (obsolete, replaced by 'civ_series').
+- **civ**: function associated with the interface 'civ.fig' for the Fortran package CivX (obsolete, replaced by 'civ_series').
-- 'create_grid';...% called by the GUI geometry_calib to create a physical grid.
+- **create_grid**: called by the GUI **geometry_calib** to create a physical grid.
-- 'dataview';...% function for scanning directories in a campaign.
+- **dataview**: function for scanning directories in a campaign.
-- 'editxml';...%display and edit XML files using a xls schema.
+- **editxml**: display and edit XML files using a xls schema.
-- 'geometry_calib';...%performs geometric calibration from a set of reference points.
+- **geometry_calib**: performs geometric calibration from a set of reference points.
-- 'get_field';...% choose and plot a field from a NetCDF file.
+- **get_field**: choose and plot a field from a NetCDF file.
-- 'msgbox_uvmat';... associated with GUI msgbox_uvmat.fig to display message boxes, for error, warning or input calls.
+- **msgbox_uvmat**: associated with GUI **msgbox_uvmat.fig** to display message boxes, for error, warning or input calls.
-- 'rotate_points';...%'rotate_points': associated with GUI rotate_points.fig to introduce (2D) rotation parameters.
+- **rotate_points**: 'rotate_points': associated with GUI **rotate_points.fig** to introduce (2D) rotation parameters.
-- 'series';...% master function for analysis field series, with interface 'series.fig'.
+- **series**: master function for analysis field series, with interface **series.fig**.
-- 'set_grid';...% creates a grid for PIV.
+- **set_grid**: creates a grid for PIV.
-- 'set_object';...% edit a projection object.
+- **set_object**: edit a projection object.
-- 'translate_points';...% associated with GUI translate_points.fig to display translation parameters.
+- **translate_points**: associated with GUI **translate_points.fig** to display translation parameters.
-- 'view_field';...% function for visualisation of projected fields'.
+- **view_field**: function for visualisation of projected fields.

 ### Functions activated by mouse and keybord in GUI

-- 'keyboard_callback';... % function activated when a key is pressed on the keyboard.
+- `keyboard_callback`: function activated when a key is pressed on the keyboard.
-- 'mouse_down';% function activated when the mouse button is pressed on a figure (callback for 'WindowButtonDownFcn').
+- `mouse_down`: function activated when the mouse button is pressed on a figure (callback for `WindowButtonDownFcn`).
-- 'mouse_motion';...% permanently called by mouse motion over a figure (callback for 'WindowButtonMotionFcn').
+- `mouse_motion`: permanently called by mouse motion over a figure (callback for `WindowButtonMotionFcn`).
-- 'mouse_up';... % function to be activated when the mouse button is released (callback for 'WindowButtonUpFcn').
+- `mouse_up`:  function to be activated when the mouse button is released (callback for `WindowButtonUpFcn`).

 ### Main functions used

-- 'plot_field';...% plots a field: vectors, scalar or images, or usual (x,y) plot, depending on the nature of the input field.
+- `plot_field`: plots a field: vectors, scalar or images, or usual (x,y) plot, depending on the nature of the input field.
-- 'plot_object';...%draws a projection object (points, line, plane...).
+- `plot_object`: draws a projection object (points, line, plane...).
-- 'proj_field';...%project a field on a projection object (plane, line,...).
+- `proj_field`: project a field on a projection object (plane, line...).

 ### Convert and I/O functions

-- 'cell2tab';... % transform a Matlab cell in a character array suitable for display in a table.
+- `cell2tab`:  transform a Matlab cell in a character array suitable for display in a table.
-- 'fill_GUI';... % fill a GUI with handles 'handles' from input data Param.
+- `fill_GUI`:  fill a GUI with handles 'handles' from input data Param.
-- 'imadoc2struct';...% convert the image documentation file <ImaDoc> into a Matlab structure.
+- `imadoc2struct`: convert the image documentation file <ImaDoc> into a Matlab structure.
-- 'nomtype2pair';... creates nomenclature for index pairs knowing the image nomenclature, used by series fct.
+- `nomtype2pair`: creates nomenclature for index pairs knowing the image nomenclature, used by series fct.
-- 'nc2struct';...% transform a NetCDF file in a corresponding Matlab structure.
+- `nc2struct`: transform a NetCDF file in a corresponding Matlab structure.
-- 'num2stra';...% transform number to the corresponding character string depending on the nomenclature.
+- `num2stra`: transform number to the corresponding character string depending on the nomenclature.
-- 'read_field':...% read the fields from files in different formats (NetCDF files, images, video).
+- `read_field`: read the fields from files in different formats (NetCDF files, images, video).
-- 'read_GUI'::...% read a GUI and provide the data as a Matlab structure.
+- `read_GUI`: read a GUI and provide the data as a Matlab structure.
-- 'read_image';... read images or video objects.
+- `read_image`: read images or video objects.
-- 'read_multimadoc';... %read a set of Imadoc files and compare their timing of different file series 'read_xls';...%read excel files containing the list of the experiments.
+- `read_multimadoc`: read a set of Imadoc files and compare their timing of different file series `read_xls`: read excel files containing the list of the experiments.
-- 'stra2num';...% transform letters (a, b, A, B,) or numerical strings ('1','2'..) to the corresponding numbers.
+- `stra2num`: transform letters (a, b, A, B,) or numerical strings ('1', '2'...) to the corresponding numbers.
-- 'struct2nc';...% write fields in NetCDF files.
+- `struct2nc`: write fields in NetCDF files.
-- 'struct2xml';... transform a Matlab structure to a XML tree.
+- `struct2xml`: transform a Matlab structure to a XML tree.
-- 'xml2struct'...% read an XML file as a Matlab structure, converts numeric character strings into numbers.
+- `xml2struct`: read an XML file as a Matlab structure, converts numeric character strings into numbers.

 ### Ancillary functions

-- 'activate';...% emulate the mouse selection of a GUI element, for demo.
+- `activate`: emulate the mouse selection of a GUI element, for demo.
-- 'calc_field_interp': defines fields (velocity, vort, div...) from civ data and calculate them for projection with linear interpolation.
+- `calc_field_interp`: defines fields (velocity, vort, div...) from civ data and calculate them for projection with linear interpolation.
-- 'calc_field_tps': defines fields (velocity, vort, div...) from civ data and calculate them with tps interpolation.
+- `calc_field_tps`: defines fields (velocity, vort, div...) from civ data and calculate them with tps interpolation.
-- calc_tps': calculate the thin plate spline (tps) coefficients for interpolation.
+- calc_tps`: calculate the thin plate spline (tps) coefficients for interpolation.
-- 'check_files';...% check the path, modification date and svn version for all the function in the toolbox UVMAT.
+- `check_files`: check the path, modification date and svn version for all the function in the toolbox UVMAT.
-- 'close_fig';...% function activated when a figure is closed.
+- `close_fig`: function activated when a figure is closed.
-- 'compile';...% compile a Matlab function, create a binary in a subdirectory /bin.
+- `compile`: compile a Matlab function, create a binary in a subdirectory `/bin`.
-- 'copyfields';...% copy fields between two Matlab structures.
+- `copyfields`: copy fields between two Matlab structures.
-- 'delete_object';...%delete a projection object, defined by its index in the Uvmat list or by its graphic handle.
+- `delete_object`: delete a projection object, defined by its index in the Uvmat list or by its graphic handle.
-- 'displ_uvmat';...% display a message using msgbox_uvmat or on the log file in batch mode.
+- `displ_uvmat`: display a message using msgbox_uvmat or on the log file in batch mode.
-- 'fileparts_uvmat': splits a file name in root and indices and recognize file naming convention.
+- `fileparts_uvmat`: splits a file name in root and indices and recognize file naming convention.
-- 'filter_tps';...% find the thin plate spline coefficients for interpolation-smoothing.
+- `filter_tps`: find the thin plate spline coefficients for interpolation-smoothing.
-- 'find_field_cells';...% group the variables of a nc-formated Matlab structure into 'fields' with common dimensions.
+- `find_field_cells`: group the variables of a nc-formated Matlab structure into 'fields' with common dimensions.
-- find_field_cells': test field structure for input in proj_field and plot_field, group the variables into 'fields' with common dimensions.
+- `find_field_cells`: test field structure for input in proj_field and plot_field, group the variables into 'fields' with common dimensions.
-- 'find_file_series';...%check the content of an input file and find the corresponding file series.
+- `find_file_series`: check the content of an input file and find the corresponding file series.
-- 'find_imadoc';...% find the <ImaDoc> XML file associated with a given input file.
+- `find_imadoc`: find the <ImaDoc> XML file associated with a given input file.
-- 'fullfile_uvmat';...%creates a file name from a root name and indices.
+- `fullfile_uvmat`: creates a file name from a root name and indices.
-- 'get_file_series';...% determine the list of file names and file indices for functions called by 'series'.
+- `get_file_series`: determine the list of file names and file indices for functions called by **series**.
-- 'get_file_type': determine info about a file (image, multimage, civdata,...).
+- `get_file_type`: determine info about a file (image, multimage, civdata...).
-- 'griddata_uvmat';...%make 2D linear interpolation using griddata, with input appropriate for both Matlab 6.5 and 7.
+- `griddata_uvmat`: make 2D linear interpolation using griddata, with input appropriate for both Matlab 6.5 and 7.
-- 'hist_update';...% update of a current global histogram by inclusion of a new field.
+- `hist_update`: update of a current global histogram by inclusion of a new field.
-- 'imadoc2struct';...%convert the image documentation file <ImaDoc> into a Matlab structure.
+- `imadoc2struct`: convert the image documentation file <ImaDoc> into a Matlab structure.
-- 'interp2_uvmat';...% linearly interpolate an image or scalar defined on a regular grid.
+- `interp2_uvmat`: linearly interpolate an image or scalar defined on a regular grid.
-- 'ListDir';... scan the structure of the directory tree (for dataview.m).
+- `ListDir`: scan the structure of the directory tree (for `dataview.m`).
-- 'mask_proj';...% restrict input fields to a mask region, set to 0 outside.
+- `mask_proj`: restrict input fields to a mask region, set to 0 outside.
-- 'peaklock';...%
+- `peaklock':
-- 'phys_XYZ';...% transform coordinates from pixels to phys.
+- `phys_XYZ`: transform coordinates from pixels to phys.
-- 'px_XYZ';...% transform coordinates from phys to pixels.
+- `px_XYZ`: transform coordinates from phys to pixels.
-- 'read_civxdata';...reads CIVx data from NetCDF files.
+- `read_civxdata`: reads CIVx data from NetCDF files.
-- 'read_civdata';... reads new civ data from NetCDF files.
+- `read_civdata`: reads new civ data from NetCDF files.
-- 'read_geometry_calib';... read data on the GUI geometry_calib.
+- `read_geometry_calib`: read data on the GUI **geometry_calib**.
-- 'read_imatext';...%read .civ files (obsolete, but can be adapted to other text documentation files).
+- `read_imatext`: read .civ files (obsolete, but can be adapted to other text documentation files).
-- 'read_xls';...%read excel files containing the list of the experiments.
+- `read_xls`: read excel files containing the list of the experiments.
-- 'reinit';...% suppress the personal parameter file 'uvmat_perso.mat'.
+- `reinit`: suppress the personal parameter file `uvmat_perso.mat`.
-- 'set_col_vec';...% sets the color code for vectors depending on a scalar and input parameters (used for plot_field).
+- `set_col_vec`: sets the color code for vectors depending on a scalar and input parameters (used for plot_field).
-- 'set_subdomains';...% sort a set of points defined by scattered coordinates in subdomains, as needed for tps interpolation.
+- `set_subdomains`: sort a set of points defined by scattered coordinates in subdomains, as needed for tps interpolation.
-- 'tps_coeff';...% calculate the thin plate spline (tps) coefficients.
+- `tps_coeff`: calculate the thin plate spline (tps) coefficients.
-- 'tps_coeff_field';...% calculate the thin plate spline (tps) coefficients with subdomains for a field structure.
+- `tps_coeff_field`: calculate the thin plate spline (tps) coefficients with subdomains for a field structure.
-- 'tps_eval';... %calculate the thin plate spline (tps) interpolation at a set of points
+- `tps_eval`: calculate the thin plate spline (tps) interpolation at a set of points
-- 'tps_eval_dxy';...% calculate the derivatives of thin plate spline (tps) interpolation at a set of points (limited to the 2D case).
+- `tps_eval_dxy`: calculate the derivatives of thin plate spline (tps) interpolation at a set of points (limited to the 2D case).
-- 'uigetfile_uvmat';... browser, and display of directories, faster than the Matlab fct uigetfile.
+- `uigetfile_uvmat`: browser, and display of directories, faster than the Matlab fct `uigetfile`.
-- 'update_imadoc';... %update the XML file <ImaDoc>.
+- `update_imadoc`: update the XML file <ImaDoc>.
-- 'update_waitbar';... update the waitbar display, used for ACTION functions in the GUI 'series'.
+- `update_waitbar`: update the waitbar display, used for ACTION functions in the GUI **series**.

 ### Series functions

-- 'aver_stat': calculate field average over a time series.
+- `aver_stat`: calculate field average over a time series.
-- 'avi2png': copy an avi movie to a series of B/W .png images (take the average of green and blue color components)
+- `avi2png`: copy an avi movie to a series of B/W `.png` images (take the average of green and blue color components).
-- 'check_data_files': check the existence, type and status of the files selected by series.fig.
+- `check_data_files`: check the existence, type and status of the files selected by **series.fig**.
-- 'civ2vel_3C': combine velocity fields from two cameras to get three velocity components
+- `civ2vel_3C`: combine velocity fields from two cameras to get three velocity components.
-- 'ima_levels': rescale the image intensity to reduce strong luminosity peaks (their blinking
+- `ima_levels`: rescale the image intensity to reduce strong luminosity peaks (their blinking.
-- 'civ_input': function associated with the GUI 'civ_input.fig' to set the input parameters for civ_series.
+- `civ_input`: function associated with the GUI **civ_input.fig** to set the input parameters for **civ_series**.
-- 'civ_series': PIV function activated by the general GUI series (replaces civ).
+- `civ_series`: PIV function activated by the general GUI **series** (replaces **civ**).
-- 'merge_proj': concatene several fields from series, can project them on a regular grid in phys coordinates.
+- `merge_proj`: concatene several fields from series, can project them on a regular grid in phys coordinates.
-- 'stereo_civ': determination of topography by image correlation of two stereo views
+- `stereo_civ`: determination of topography by image correlation of two stereo views.
-- 'stereo_input': function associated with the GUI 'stereo_input.fig' to set the input parameters for stereo_civ
+- `stereo_input`: function associated with the GUI **stereo_input.fig** to set the input parameters for **stereo_civ**.
-- 'sub_background': subtract a sliding background to an image series.
+- `sub_background`: subtract a sliding background to an image series.
-- 'time_series': extract a time series after projection on an object (points , line..).
+- `time_series`: extract a time series after projection on an object (points, line...).

 ### Transform functions

-- 'diff_vel': calculate the difference of two input velocity fields.
+- `diff_vel`: calculate the difference of two input velocity fields.
-- 'ima_color2BW': transform a color image to grey scale image
+- `ima_color2BW`: transform a color image to grey scale image.
-- 'ima_filter': low-pass filter of an image (builtin filtering parameter).
+- `ima_filter`: low-pass filter of an image (builtin filtering parameter).
-- 'ima_ratio': take the ratio of two input images with same size
+- `ima_ratio`: take the ratio of two input images with same size.
-- 'ima_remove_background': removes backgound from an image (using the local minimum).
+- `ima_remove_background`: removes backgound from an image (using the local minimum).
-- 'ima_remove_particles': removes particles from an image (keeping the local minimum).
+- `ima_remove_particles`: removes particles from an image (keeping the local minimum).
-- 'FFT2_detrend': calculate the 2D spectrum of the input scalar after removing the linear trend (requires the Matlab image processing toolbox).
+- `FFT2_detrend`: calculate the 2D spectrum of the input scalar after removing the linear trend (requires the Matlab image processing toolbox).
-- 'phys': transforms image (Unit='pixel') to real world (phys) coordinates using geometric calibration parameters.
+- `phys`: transforms image (unit='pixel') to real world (phys) coordinates using geometric calibration parameters.
   It acts if the input field contains the tag 'CoordUnit' with value 'pixel'.
-- 'phys_polar': this transforms the fields to polar coordinates, radius in abscissa (same unit as x, y) and azimuth in ordinate (unit =degree).
+- `phys_polar`: this transforms the fields to polar coordinates, radius in abscissa (same unit as x, y) and azimuth in ordinate (unit='degree').
-- 'signal_spectrum': calculate and display power spectrum of the current field
+- `signal_spectrum`: calculate and display power spectrum of the current field.
-- 'sub_field': combines two input fields, taking the difference if of the same nature.
+- `sub_field`: combines two input fields, taking the difference if of the same nature.